 As the second-oldest university in the UK, Cambridge has a long history that stretches back hundreds of years.
 Throughout that time, the University has been a place of study for some of the world’s greatest minds & Famous Alumni of Cambridge University.

 If you’re planning a trip to Clayton Hotel Cambridge, you’ll find plenty of exciting attractions, historic buildings and restaurants in Cambridge.
-Here is a look at some of the famous people from Cambridge University so you can learn more about the history of the famous institution.
+Here is a look at some of most notable alumni from Cambridge University so you can learn more about the history of the famous institution.

 Sir Isaac Newton

 Before he became famous for headbutting an apple, Sir Isaac Newton was a student at Trinity College in the University of Cambridge.
 During his time at the school, he studied advanced mathematics in addition to optics and mechanics.
 As a student, he produced a number of studies that were respected by the scientific community however his initial work on the forces of gravity was initially shunned and it took a while for them to gain traction.